Unrelentful/Neopets-Item-Price-Tooltip/README.md

 # ~ How To Use ~

-Navigate to the Iventory/Quick Stock/or Market page and highlight any item text to instantly search for prices.
-It will provide a tooltip with the info and a link to the item page on JellyNeo.
+1) Navigate to the Iventory/Quick Stock/or Market page
+2) Highlight any item text to instantly search for prices It will provide a tooltip with the info and a link to the item page on JellyNeo.

 >It takes the 20 most recent prices from the ItemDB Trade History and returns the median value of those 20 prices!